Feather-Documentation/Feather/README.md

 Open-source, free, and easy-to-use documentation builder with hundreds of customizable themes and a strict no-logs policy.

-Feather is an **open-source, secure, fully customizable documentation generator** designed for developers, corporations, or everyday people to create personalized websites for their businesses and more.
+Feather is an **open-source, secure, fully customizable documentation generator** designed for developers, corporations, or everyday people to create personalized documentation sections for their businesses and more.

 ## Included with Feather

-### Online Website Editing
+### Online Documentation Editing

 A user-friendly and comprehensive interface with many features, such as file uploads.
 It solely uses *localhost* for your editing needs, so your final site won't be editable by others. *(You can still make changes by pushing a new JSON file, of course!)*